mark-watson/Java-AI-Book/manuscript/semantic_web.md

                                 "Oil prices" , "oil" .
 ~~~~~~~~

-In the following examples, we will use the main method in the class **JenaApi** that allows us to load multiple RDF input files and then to interactively enter SPARQL queries.
+In the following examples, we will use the main method in the class **JenaApi** (developed in the next section) that allows us to load multiple RDF input files and then to interactively enter SPARQL queries.

 We will start with a simple SPARQL query for subjects (news article URLs) and objects (matching countries) with the value for the predicate equal to **containsCountry**: